fiskaltrust/release-notes/middleware/middleware-1.3.3.md

 ## New feature: Linux support
 Linux compatibility already exists for the Austrian and the French Middleware, and was now also included for the German market.
 As we use Mono, an established runtime to execute .NET applications on Linux, we support all commonly used Linux distributions (like Ubuntu, Debian, CentOS and Fedora).

-The Linux Middleware can easily be downloaded from the Cashbox list in the portal by clicking the Linux download button.
+The Linux Middleware can easily be downloaded from the CashBox list in the fiskaltrust.Portal by clicking the Linux download button.

 Linux is currently supported for Entity Framework and SQLite queues, and fiskaly and Cryptovision SCUs (others will follow soon).